groupdocs-conversion/GroupDocs.Conversion-Docs/net/_index.md

 GroupDocs.Conversion for .NET is an advanced document conversion API developed to convert files of different formats from within any .NET application.

 This feature-rich API provides up to 10 000 conversion combinations for numerous [supported documents and images]({{< ref "conversion/net/getting-started/supported-document-formats.md" >}}).
-Using the document converter API is very simple as it uses just one method with set of options to convert between different formats.
+Using the document converter API is very simple as it uses just one method with a set of options to convert between different formats.

-Native .NET API to accurately convert documents & image file formats in any types of .NET application.
-Supports adding image watermarks while conversion.
+Native .NET API to accurately convert documents & image file formats in any type of .NET application.
+Supports adding text or image watermarks during the conversion.

 ------
 {{< columns >}}